-With that in mind, here are various forms of online marketing and what they are best suited for.
-Even if you can only devote funds to one of these tactics, it can still help you reach your business goals.
+Understanding the basics of the various forms of online marketing and what they are best suited for.
+After all, even if you can only devote funds to one of these tactics, it can still help you reach your business goals!

 Search Engine Optimization is one of the most ubiquitous forms of digital marketing, and for good reason — 93% of all online experiences begin on a search engine, so it’s critical to rank well.
 We’ve written extensively on SEO and why it’s so important, including:

 - What it is and how it can impact your business

 - Terms you should know in order to better understand SEO